All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Saxenda prescribing information outlines a five-week titration ending at 3.0mg.
 Week four is the 2.4mg step.

 In this framework, 2.4mg is purely transitional.
 You spend seven days here while your body prepares for the full maintenance dose.
-Most patients tolerate this jump without significant new side effects, especially after successfully navigating the earlier steps from 0.6mg through 1.8mg.
+Most patients tolerate this jump without significant new side effects, especially after successfully understanding the earlier steps from 0.6mg through 1.8mg.

 When Physicians Extend the 2.4mg Phase